How do you know what you like if you don’t try new things? Our third rule of Reverse Wine Snobbery is Experiment With New Wines.

 My wife and I love to experiment with new wines.
 Some of our favorite finds have come from the most unexpected varieties and from the most unexpected places.
 One of the best things we’ve learned over the last several years is that with wine, as with much else in life, the journey is where most of the fun is.

 The basics like Cabernet Sauvignon and Chardonnay are not the only drinkable varieties out there.
 In fact, in many cases these popular varieties are being forced to grow in places ill-suited for them, precisely because wineries think this is what people want – it’s simple supply and demand.
-Unfortunately this often means that wonderful old vine indigenous grapevines are torn up and replaced by the popular varieties because that is what sells, even though it makes vastly inferior wine.
+Unfortunately, this often means that wonderful old vine indigenous grapevines are torn up and replaced by the popular varieties because that is what sells, even though it makes vastly inferior wine.

 Variety and diversity are good.
 The varieties that will grow and generally taste the best are the ones that are native to that area.
 There’s a reason why each variety developed and remain in a certain place.
 Don’t be afraid of wines made from varieties you’ve never heard of!

 Take for example the Quinta De La Rosa Douro Red from Portugal.
 It’s a blend of three grapes that are likely only familiar to Port drinkers: Touriga Nacional, Touriga Franca, and Tinta Roriz.
 All three grapes are native to Portugal and are typically planted together in the vineyard in proportions that have been honed over the decades to produce wonderful wines and Ports.
 Big, rich, and silky, this is one of the first wines that opened my eyes to the amazing value coming out of Portugal.
-In fact, I liked it so much I gave it a rare 10 rating on my Taste scale.

 Unfortunately, when most consumers are faced with the decision between something unknown and a tried and true variety like Cabernet Sauvignon, most people fall back on the tried and true.
-Of course the silver lining in this for Reverse Wine Snobs is that prices stay low on some of these lesser-known gems.
+Of course, the silver lining in this for Reverse Wine Snobs is that prices stay low on some of these lesser-known gems.

 Another example is Spanish Garnacha.
 The Altovinum Evodia Old Vines Garnacha was one of our very first eye-openers.
 This wine routinely sells for $8 or less, which is amazing considering that it comes from vines that are up to 100 years old.